Vesias/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
 Focus particularly on activeContext.md and progress.md as they track current state.

-## Project Intelligence (.clinerules)
+## Project Intelligence (.clauderules)

-The .clinerules file is my learning journal for each project.
+The .clauderules file is my learning journal for each project.
 It captures important patterns, preferences, and project intelligence that help me work more effectively.
 As I work with you and the project, I'll discover and document key insights that aren't obvious from the code alone.

 ```mermaid
 flowchart TD